SuryanshOps/_Virtual_Mouse/README.md

 * **Real-Time Hand Tracking:** Detects 21 3D hand landmarks in milliseconds using optimized machine learning models.
 * **Frictionless Cursor Navigation:** Pinpoint accuracy achieved by tracking the absolute tip of your index finger.
-* **Pinch-to-Click Mechanism:** Seamlessly execute left-clicks by pinching your index finger and thumb together.
+* **Left-Click & Right-Click Mechanisms:** Execute primary clicks by pinching your index finger and thumb, and secondary context-menu clicks using your middle finger.
+* **Fluid Drag & Drop:** Maintain a pinch gesture to lock the cursor, allowing you to intuitively drag files, windows, and sliders across the screen.
-* **Mathematical Jitter Reduction:** Built-in low-pass filtering to ensure the cursor glides smoothly without the vibrating effect common in raw webcam data.
+* **Mathematical Jitter Reduction:** Built-in low-pass filtering ensures the cursor glides smoothly without the vibrating effect common in raw webcam data.
 * **Dynamic Resolution Scaling:** Intelligently maps the low-resolution webcam coordinate space to your high-resolution monitor space (e.g., 4K or 1080p).
 * **Live FPS Counter:** Real-time performance monitoring displayed directly on the video feed.